Baileyville, Maine: Education

+The Maine Department of Education is responsible for school assignments in unorganized territories.
+It lists Woodland High School as an option for residents Codyville in Penobscot County and Atkinson in Piscatiquis County.

-Sports are an important part of the school's culture.
+Sports are an important part of the junior-senior school's culture.
 The school offers JV and varsity girls' volleyball, varsity co-ed cross country, boys' and girls' soccer, boys' and girls' basketball, co-ed wrestling, co-ed cheerleading, baseball, softball, tennis, and e-sports.
 The boys soccer team participated in the very first Class C State Championship in 1974, losing 3–0 to Richmond High School at the University of Maine.
 The school has won the Class D Girls' Basketball Championship 4 times, most recently in 2008.
 Also, in the 2008–2009 season, the boys' basketball team won the Class D Boys' Basketball Championship for the first time in the history of the school, making Woodland High School the first school since 1994 to win both Boys' and Girls' State Championships.
 In 2009, the girls' softball team also won the school's first State Softball Championship.
 The varsity Cheerleading team won the school's first ever State Championship by capturing the Class D State Championship in 1993.
 The cheerleading team won the Class C State Cheerleading Championship in 1997 by completing a "perfect season" in which they never lost in any round of competition.